darrielcodes/ExpressBlogger/README.md

 						- var usersRouter = require('./routes/users');
 						- app.use('/users', usersRouter);
 					- The '/all' path for the route we created in users.js is going to be APPENDED to the base path in app.js.
 I.E. the final path will be "localhost:3000/users/all"

+## Class Notes - Day 2:

+- Sever-side validation is checking the request inputs before the CRUD operation is executed.
+	- _Note_: Server-side validation is required to be implemented for all fullstack websites/applications

+- Package.json
+	- dependencies are the libraries/node_modules that are REQUIRED for our application to run
+	- devDependencies are the libraries/node_modules that are only needed when doing development work
+	- _Note_: If you are running 'npm i' in a project for the first time after cloning the repo, this will install ALL node_modules including devDependencies

+- Nodemon
+	- Nodemon is a developer library that will restart the server automatically when any of the files inside the repo are changed.
+	- _Note_: If there is an error in our server code, nodemon will crash
+		- If the error is with the code we wrote, we can update the code and nodemon will restart
+		- If the error is in the execution, nodemon will NOT restart

+- module.exports is the list of code to export from a file.
+There are two ways to do exports:
+- Named
+	- A named export is when we export an object containing key/value pairs of variables or functions and we want to access specific variables on that object
+		- Export: module.exports = {
+				validateUserData,
+				validateAdminData
+			}
+		- Import:
+			- File 1: var { validateUserData } = require("../validation/users")
+			- File 2: var { validateAdminData } = require("../validation/users")
+- Default
+	- A default export is when a single variable is exported from a file
+		- Export: module.exports = router;
+		- Import: var usersRouter = require('./routes/users');

+ Typically, it is an object with a list of functions on it.